 The program provides a balanced presentation of the challenges and opportunities of presenting our rich material culture heritage.
 The significant work/internship that is part of the certificate requirements gives the student practical exposure to the work of a museum, archive, or historic site, and in so doing better prepares the student for work experience.
 The program also provides a basis for post-graduate studies in one of the many graduate programs in museum studies.

-Coursework for the certificate may be used toward a student’s requirements in satisfaction of the College Core, the major, and/or the minor.
+Coursework for the certificate may be used toward a student’s requirements in satisfaction of the major and/or the minor.
 Students interested in the certificate should contact Dr. Vacca to plan the scheduling of their coursework, especially the internship experience.